The legal documents you need for your EMI share option scheme

 Unlimited holiday allowance – defined as employees being able to take as much holiday as they choose to during the year – has seen an increased take-up from companies in the UK ever since giants like Netflix and LinkedIn announced it as their new official policy.
-While this approach was intended to align with a heightened focus on the mental health of employees as well as on valuing results over time spent physically in the office, it has been proven to have adverse effects on all these counts.
+While this approach was designed to focus on the mental health of employees as well as on valuing productivity over time spent in an office, it has been proven to have adverse effects on all these counts.

-Below we look at the most relevant criticisms of unlimited holiday allowance, both in normal times and in times of a pandemic lockdown:
+Below we look at the most relevant criticisms of unlimited holiday allowance, when times are good and when they’re not.

 Under the standard limited holiday allowance, all employees receive a set number of days of holiday (for example the statutory minimum of 28 days) and they know they have to take this holiday by the end of the year or risk losing part if not all of it.